 };

-Node.js has used CommonJS as its main module system for a long time.
+Node.js has used CommonJS as its primary module system for a long time.

 ECMAScript Modules (ESM) Standard

-ECMAScript modules are the standard module system in JavaScript defined in the ECMAScript standard (the underlying standard for JavaScript).
+ECMAScript Modules are the JavaScript module standard defined in the ECMAScript standard (the underlying standard of JavaScript).
 It uses the keywords import and export to import and export modules, respectively.

 Example of its use: